plops/cl-cpp-generator2/example/157_pool/doc.md

 This example demonstrates how you can use the `MemoryPool` class to manage memory for different data types and sizes in a multi-threaded environment.

-Note: The model didn't understand that i want complex numbers
+Note: The model didn't understand that i want complex numbers. at least not entirely. it uses float and tries to store 1.0f + i * 0.2f in it.